 - 1/4 tsp nutmeg

-- 1/8 tsp allspice
+- 1/4 tsp allspice

 - pinch of kosher salt

-- Mix all ingredients in a crockpot.
+Mix all ingredients in a crockpot.
 (I use a heavy bottomed pot on top of the stove)

-- Cook on low in crockpot for 10 hours, stirring if possible.
-On the stove top, I cook on low for about 2-2.5 hours.
+Cook on low in crockpot for 10 hours, stirring if possible.
+On the stove top, I cook on low for about 1.5-2 hours.
 This will vary with the type of apple, heat of stove etc. Cook until the mixture is thick and dark brown.

-- Store in sterilized jar(s) in fridge for up to 2 weeks.
+Store in sterilized jar(s) in fridge for up to 2 weeks.
 Or freeze in appropriate containers

-- This is one of these recipes that will vary with the type of apple you are using.
+This makes 2 cups or so, depending on the apples and how reduced you like it.
+This is one of these recipes that will vary with the type of apple you are using.
 Bottom line, if using as a spread, cook down till you have achieved the consistency you like.
 I like mine thick.
 If I am using for Apple Butter Custard pie, I want it at least the consistency of pumpkin puree or a tad thicker.

 Spices are to your liking.
 They will concentrate as they cook down.
 You may want to taste before you blend up.
 Adjust at this point.